MewsSystems/gitbook-connector-api/operations/messages.md

 ## Add message

-Creates a message thread on behalf of an original sender of the message to the integration.
+Adds a message to the [Message thread](messagethreads.md#message-thread) that was created by the integration.

 ### Request